 A post sent from UEFA’s official Twitter account on Friday suggested the competitions would keep the name ‘Euro 2020’ despite the fact it will now take place in 2021.
-However, UEFA later apologised and said that was a mistake, adding the name is still a topic of debate:
+However, UEFA later apologized and said that was a mistake, adding the name is still a topic of debate.

 Clubs on the continent have largely reacted well to the news that Europe’s premier international tournament would be pushed back by one year in the wake of the COVID-19 threat.
 Most of Europe’s major leagues have been suspended until late April or May for the time being, and the absence of Euro 2020—which was set to begin on June 12—gives associations more freedom to finish the 2019-20 campaign following their hiatus.
-Sports betting websites suspended all EURO 2020 markets, bonus offers and odds until further notice, according to the Pointsbet review.
-It is estimated that NJ online sports books may lose up to 10 $mln revenue due to this.
+Sports betting websites suspended all EURO 2020 markets, bonus offers and odds until further notice.
+For the best lines when betting on the matches resumes, make sure to check out BetOnline.
+It is estimated that NJ online sports books may lose up to 10 $million revenue due to this.

 The coronavirus has been responsible for more than 11,000 deaths worldwide as of Friday evening.
 It became all the more difficult to envision Euro 2020 going ahead as planned considering it was due to be hosted across 12 different countries to celebrate its 60th anniversary.